Tonyfu09/2023-24_OSWE_Note/README.md

      - Access-Control-Max-Age
      - Timing-Allow-Origin

-### SameSite Attribute
+- ### SameSite Attribute
 The SameSite attribute lets servers specify whether/when cookies are sent with cross-site requests from [Using HTTP cookies in Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)

 ## Authentication Bypass
-Login bypass is a method that circumvents the authentication process in a way not intended by the web application.
+Authentication bypass is a method that circumvents the authentication process in a way not intended by the web application.
 This vulnerability allows an unauthenticated user to access the application's functions, extract sensitive information, and even gain unauthorized access to the application.

 OSWAP [WSTG - Latest Sample](https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/04-Authentication_Testing/04-Testing_for_Bypassing_Authentication_Schema) also provides different way of Authentication Bypass.
 In order to preform authentication bypass, we will require to modify the value of parameter or logicially to make the application trust you are authenticated.